 - Specification and sourcing of an oil regeneration unit capable of delivering the required oil quality in a controlled manner.
-Completed. - Complete the implementation of oil regeneration and condition monitoring equipment at 13 transformer sites at mid life.
-Ongoing but will be completed in 2018. - Data acquisition, analysis and validation to identify the optimum point of oil regeneration in a transformer life cycle.
+Completed. - Complete the implementation of oil regeneration and condition monitoring equipment at 13 transformer sites at mid-life. - Data acquisition, analysis, and validation to identify the optimum point of oil regeneration in a transformer life cycle.
 Ongoing data collection.